ariis11/Graph-Representation/README.md

-# Getting Started with Graph Representation application
+# Getting Started with Graph Representation

-## How to run application
+## How to Run Application

 In order to run this application, open it in your code editor, open terminal and run these commands: